gnosischain/cryo-indexer/README.md

 **Use Case**: Data integrity maintenance and recovery
 **Behavior**:
 - Analyzes `indexing_state` to identify missing block ranges automatically
-- Uses hybrid detection: checks database state first, falls back to actual table data
+- Finds ranges not marked as 'completed' in indexing_state
 - Only processes actually missing data (no unnecessary re-indexing)
 - Supports parallel gap filling
-- Skips already-indexed ranges automatically
+- Can also handle failed ranges with HANDLE_FAILED_RANGES=true

 **When to Use**:
 - ✅ After system failures or crashes